 No one knows when House of Commons reform will be back on the agenda, but it could be as soon as the next general election.

 It is ironic that out of a bitter defeat on May 5th, we have created a standing army already intent on laying the groundwork for future success.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.